hashirshoaeb/home/README.md

 ## Sharing 💗

 Project is open source.
 Feel free to make your own version.
 All you need to do is to fork this repository, edit [src/editable-stuff/config.js](./src/editable-stuff/config.js) and add resume.
-Mark star ⭐ if you like the project.
+Make sure to star (⭐) if you like the project.

 ## Prerequisites 🍪